GiggleLiu/ScientificComputingForPhysicists/docs/src/chap2/julia-fluid.md

 *File*: `src/fluid.jl`

-Step 1.
+#### Step 1.
+Define the lattice Boltzmann configuration
 Let us start by defining an abstract type for lattice Boltzmann configurations and a concrete type that implements the D2Q9 lattice.

 ```julia
 """